About Us

 - Dave & Tara

 Dave Edling is an experienced Christian conciliator who has worked with many conflicted churches.
-During his decade of service on the senior staff of Peacemaker Ministries, he participated in over 200 mediation and arbitration cases and worked with nearly twenty thousand Christians engaged in conflicts affecting churches of almost every denomination.
+During his decade of service as a Certified Christian Conciliator with the Institute for Christian Conciliation, Dave participated in over 200 mediation and arbitration cases and worked with nearly twenty thousand Christians engaged in conflicts affecting churches of almost every denomination.

 Dave holds several graduate degrees in addition to his Bachelor of Science degree from Oregon State University.
 They are: Master of Arts in Human Behavior, United States International University (now Alliant International University); Juris Doctor, California Western School of Law; Master of Arts in Religion, Westminster Seminary California; and Master of Arts in Biblical Conflict Resolution, Birmingham Theological Seminary.
 Dave has served as a trustee on the Board of Directors for Covenant College and Westminster Seminary California and has taught in the Doctor of Ministry programs for Reformed Theological Seminary, Mid-Western Baptist Theological Seminary, and Westminster Theological Seminary.
 In addition, Dave has been a lecturer in practical theology for several other Christian colleges and seminaries.

 Dave has been married for over forty years to his wife Pat and they have two adult children and six grandchildren.
-They live near Colorado Springs, Colorado, and Dave continues to minister in the private practice of Christian conciliation by writing and serving through his church’s reconciliation ministry.
+They live near Colorado Springs, Colorado, and Dave continues to minister in the private practice of Christian conciliation by writing and serving through his church-based ministries.

-Tara has been married to her husband, Fred, for over sixteen years and they have two young daughters and a very friendly Golden Retriever.
-Fred, Tara, Sophia and Ella make their home in Billings, Montana, where Fred continues to serve on the staff of Peacemaker Ministries.
+Currently enrolled at Reformed Theological Seminary and pursuing her Master’s degree in Religion, Tara has been married to her husband, Fred, for over twenty years and they have two daughters and a very friendly Golden Retriever.
+Fred, Tara, Sophia and Ella make their home in Billings, Montana.
 To stay in touch with Tara, please visit her websiteblog, or friend her on FaceBook.

 Leave a Reply